Two If by Sea: Production

-Bennett later recalled the script really appealed to me because it was ultimately about the core relationship between Sandra Bullock and the Dennis Leary character and about this man's dinosaur approach to relationships, the fact that he regarded his role as a male as providing an income - and that's basically where it ended.
+Bennett later recalled the script really appealed to him because “it was ultimately about the core relationship between Sandra Bullock and the Denis Leary character, and about this man's dinosaur approach to relationships, the fact that he regarded his role as a male as providing an income - and that's basically where it ended.
 Because he did provide an income that allowed him then to virtually ignore his partner."

 The film was shot in locales including Chester, Lunenburg, Mahone Bay, and Riverport, Nova Scotia.

 Release

 Box office

 Two If by Sea opened theatrically on January 12, 1996 in 1,712 venues, grossing $4,656,986 in the United States and Canada, ranking tenth for its opening weekend.
 At the end of its run, the film grossed $10,658,278 in the United States and Canada and an estimated $10 million internationally for a worldwide total of $21 million.

 The film was Sandra Bullock's worst wide opening up until 2015, when Our Brand Is Crisis released in October, earning $3,238,433 in its first weekend.